vs1491/ScrambleWordGame/README.md

 <li>You can also use the "Reload Word" button to skip to the next city.</li>
 </ol>
 <h1>Technologies Used</h1>
-This game is built using HTML, CSS, and JavaScript and json file where cities name store.
+This game is built using HTML, CSS, and JavaScript and json file where is cities name store.

 <h1>Getting Started</h1>
 To play the game, simply open the index.html file in your web browser.
 You can also host the game on a web server to share it with others.